saraicarus/genomeup_doc/source/getting_started.rst

 **Annotate variants**
-Into the left of each variant row there are three annotation types that can be defined per candidate variant.
+Into the left of each variant row, there are three annotation types that can be defined per candidate variant.

-Clicking on this section will appear the *Annotate variant* popup where it's possibile to set the relevance (High, Med or Low) and the pathogenicity of the variant on the top (Pathongenic, Likely Pathogenic, Uncertain Significance, Likely Benign, Benign).
+.. image :: /_static/annotate_variants.png

+Clicking Annotate variant to set the **relevance**:
+- High
+- Med
+- Low
+and the **pathogenicity** of the variant:
+- Pathogenic
+- Likely Pathogenic
+- Uncertain Significance
+- Likely Benign
+- Benign
-Motreover, it's possibile to add a note using the textbox.
+Moreover, it’s possible to add a note using the textbox.

 Export filtered data
 ~~~~~~~~~~~~~~~~~~~~